 - Standardized test scores

-Standardized testing can play an important role when it comes to homeschool students and college admission.
-The standardized test scores you earn may inform the decisions of college staff and influence your eligibility to attend top schools.
+Standardized test scores aren’t required by all colleges, but the scores you earn may inform the decisions of college staff and influence your eligibility to attend top schools.
 Additionally, some majors may require an ACT or SAT score as part of the admission process.